CircumnavigatingCyprus/CircumnavigatingCyprus.github.io/_posts/2016-05-06-landing-in-larnaca.md

 ![thumb_IMG_1799_1024.jpg]({{site.baseurl}}/media/thumb_IMG_1799_1024.jpg)

-On the lake’s west bank stands a mosque that was impossible to miss so we made our way there to find the _Hala Sultan Tekke_ also known as the Mosque of Umm Haram, one of the holiest of shrines within Ottomana Islam.
+On the lake’s west bank stands a mosque that was impossible to miss so we made our way there to find the _Hala Sultan Tekke_ also known as the Mosque of Umm Haram, one of the holiest of shrines within Ottoman Islam.

 ![thumb_IMG_1820_1024.jpg]({{site.baseurl}}/media/thumb_IMG_1820_1024.jpg)